Featured Post

 metaDescription: "150-160 characters with keyword and CTA",

-headerHierarchy: "H2 → H3 → H4 with keyword placement",
+headerHierarchy: "H2 → H3 → H4 with natural keyword placement",

 keywordDensity: "1-2% natural placement throughout content"